fzh890523/notes/cs/programming/golang/go language/go cmd/test/_resource/go test help info.md

 -i
     Install packages that are dependencies of the test.
     Do not run the test.

+-json
+	Convert test output to JSON suitable for automated processing.
+	See 'go doc test2json' for the encoding details.

 -o file
     Compile the test binary to the named file.